-Government officials, property owners, developers, design consultants and other stakeholders will use this section to prepare improvement plans that are consistent with the Madison Street Corridor Urban Design Overlay and Design Standards and Guidelines, are prepared by Gresham Smith and Partners, and incorporated by reference herein.
+Government officials, property owners, developers, design consultants and other stakeholders will use this section to prepare improvement plans that are consistent with the Madison Street and Connector Corridor Urban Design Overlay District Standards and Guidelines, are prepared by Gresham Smith and Partners, and incorporated by reference herein.
 The standards and guidelines apply to all residential and non-residential new construction and improvements in the area that require building and sign permits and that make modifications to the exterior appearance of buildings, landscaping and parking.
-Picture 9.1 delineates the area within the Madison Street Corridor Urban Design Overlay District.
+Pictures 9.1 and 9.2 delineate the area within the Madison Street and Connector Corridor Urban Design Overlay District.